sandal/notes.majesticseacreature.com/_posts/2013-02-27-resolution-update.md

 sure to take more intentional days off to avoid the accidental ones, and avoid scheduling too much work for myself if possible!

-My more specific resolution is meant to help encourage me to really work when I'm working, really play when I'm playing, and really relax when I'm relaxing.
+My specific resolution is meant to encourage me to really work when I'm working, really play when I'm playing, and really relax when I'm relaxing.
 To that end, I've asked myself to avoid screen-based entertainment Mondays through Thursdays (except holidays and other special occasions).
 So far, my